massimofasciano/mafl-rust/README.md

 In [examples/embed.rs](examples/embed.rs), we pass variable bindings (data) and a custom builtin function (Rust code) to the MAFL program.
 We gather the result into a Value type that we extract into Rust variables to be further processed.
-We should probably use Serde to make this easier at the Rust/MAFL boundary.

 Here is the MAFL script that is used by the Rust program.
 It's an example of using a MAFL script as a "smart" config file for a Rust program.